The name of the organisation is the Student Records Officers’ Conference (SROC)

 - Pays bills for the conference as agreed, keeping the local organiser aware of payments made

-- Pays other items of expenditure as they arise
+- Pays Committee expense claims and other items of expenditure as they arise

 - Monitors and pays bursary expense claims

-- With the Chair and Secretary and other Committee members is part of the conference Committee sub-group.
+- With the Chair, Secretary and other Committee members is part of the conference Committee sub-group

 - Represents SROC on external committees and deputises along with the Secretary for the Chair where appropriate